How to Install a UK eSIM: Guide for iPhone and Android

 Roami Team

-Every iPhone model from the iPhone XS, XS Max, and XR onwards supports eSIM.
+iPhones That Support eSIM Every iPhone model from the iPhone XS, XS Max, and XR onwards supports eSIM, according to Apple’s official support documentation (2026).
 That covers everything from 2018 to the latest iPhone 17 range.
 The only exceptions are iPhones sold in mainland China, Hong Kong, and Macau, which use a physical dual-SIM setup instead.

 If you have an iPhone SE (2nd generation or later), that supports eSIM too.

-Samsung has been including eSIM support in its flagship models since the Galaxy S20 series (2020) .
+Samsung Galaxy Phones That Support eSIM Samsung has included eSIM support in its flagship models since the Galaxy S20 series (2020).
 That means:

 • Galaxy S20, S20+, S20 Ultra, S21 series, S22 series, S23 series, S24 series